Anne Quaranto

 About

-I am a graduate student in philosophy at the University of Texas at Austin.
-I specialize in social and political issues in the philosophy of language.
-My research tries to understand the ways that language can be a tool of both oppression and resistance.
-In my work on on dog whistles, coded speech, propaganda, reclaimed slurs, and subversive speech, I trace how speakers are constrained yet also empowered by their communities' practices.
-Only by identifying the sociopolitical structures and histories of our speech practices, I argue, can we make sense of what we can do with our words—and why.
+I am a postdoctoral associate in philosophy at Yale.
+My research tries to understand the often paradoxical ways that social practices can be a tool of both oppression and resistance.
+In my work on dog whistles, coded speech, propaganda, reclaimed slurs, and subversive speech, I trace how speakers are constrained yet also empowered by their communities' speech practices.
+The teleo-praxiological structure of our actions, I argue, is the key: to make sense of our agency within social structures, we must identify the functions our actions serve within the practices they instantiate.

-More recently, I'm also a (very) amateur potter—perhaps one of the few human practices older than philosophy.
+More recently, I'm also an amateur potter—perhaps one of the few human practices older than philosophy.

 You can find my CV here.